JakubMorawa/JakubMorawa/README.md

 - 🌥️ **[Weather Station JM](https://github.com/JakubMorawa/WeatherStationJM)** An interactive website where users can click on a map to get weather analytics and location-based data.

 - 🐶🐱 **[Dog and Cat Pics](https://github.com/JakubMorawa/Dog-and-Cat-Pics)** A fun project that uses APIs to fetch random dog and cat images along with additional info.

+- 🏫 **[School Scrape Data](https://github.com/JakubMorawa/School-Scrape-Data)**  Python project that scrapes Illinois schools and makes stats visualization with scatter plots.

 ## Languages
 JavaScript • Python • HTML • CSS • Java